 In my experience, leaders often breeze through steps 1 -3, providing only the most cursory of explanations.
 They want to move as quickly as possible to step #4.
 Here’s the problem with rushing steps 1 – 3: if people aren’t comfortable with the answers to the first three steps, then they’ll find a way to get the team back to the step for which they require more information.

 Don’t be a blasé leader.
 Even if you perceive the organizational change to be a non-issue, be sure to build in time to communicate the changes.
-You’ll probably need to communicate the change numerous times and in several formats in order for it to sink in.
+You’ll probably need to communicate the change numerous times and in several formats in order for it to sink in and for you to gain buy in.